-“Lewis’ networking skills are amazing – he managed to get some awesome connections in the scene and press coverage for our project.
-Not only that, he also helped a lot in making the game itself better.
-Lewis is honest – constantly challenging us to meet his standards, in a positive and motivating way.
-He is professional, knows what he’s doing, and provides trustworthy and strong support.” – Jonathan Stemmildt, Mistaken Visions
+“Game If You Are’s networking skills are amazing – they managed to get some awesome connections in the scene and press coverage for our project.
+Not only that, they also helped a lot in making the game itself better.
+Their director, Lewis, is honest – constantly challenging us to meet his standards, in a positive and motivating way.
+He is professional, knows what he’s doing, and provides trustworthy and strong support.” – Jonathan Stemmildt, Head of Development at Mistaken Visions

 When we first spoke to Jonathan in October 2016, it was immediately apparent that he had a strong idea.
 The Piano had a thick, oppressive atmosphere and interesting, intricate storytelling – it was clear that a certain gaming audience would be very interested in the game.
 However, Jonathan had not managed to get the game much attention in the press – and being a solo developer, had found it difficult to gain outside perspective on the project.